 After spending two days in the intensive care unit, Sammy began the real road to recovery.
 She started physical therapy and progressed to walking and then climbing the stairs.
 On the sixth day after her surgery, Sammy was discharged from the hospital.

-Now, 3 inches taller as a result of her straightened spine, Sammy is back to competitive dancing.
+Now, three inches taller as a result of her straightened spine, Sammy is back to competitive dancing.
 She’s quick to showcase her flexibility by doing a split anywhere she can — on the hospital floor or on a park bench.
 Sammy’s words of advice to young kids in the same situation: “Say ‘yes’ to surgery.”